fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 functions and add ::, then the class name to the file parameter:

-Chapter 2.
+Lab 2.
 Writing Test Functions • 40

 **$ cd /path/to/code/ch2/tasks_proj